Asymptotic equivalence of non-parametric regression with spherical regressors and Gaussian white noise: Preliminaries

 for $g \in L^2(\sphere^d)$.
 Here, the white noise part

 is a centered Gaussian process with covariance structure

-Evaluating the process $G$ at an orthonormal basis $\{ \varphi_1,\varphi_2,\ldots \}$ of $L^2(\sphere^d)$ shows that observing \eqref{eq:app:gaussian:white:noise} is equivalent to the infinite-dimensional Gaussian sequence model
+Evaluating the process $G$ at an orthonormal basis $\{ \varphi_j \}_{j \in \N}$ of $L^2(\sphere^d)$ shows that observing \eqref{eq:app:gaussian:white:noise} is equivalent to the infinite-dimensional Gaussian sequence model

-where $\theta_j = \langle f,\varphi_j \rangle_{L^2(\sphere^d)}$ is the sequence of Fourier coefficients (with respect to the basis $\{ \varphi_1, \varphi_2, \ldots \}$) and $\eta_1,\eta_2,\ldots$ is a sequence of independent standard Gaussian random variables.
+where $\theta_j = \langle f,\varphi_j \rangle_{L^2(\sphere^d)}$ is the sequence of Fourier coefficients (with respect to the basis $\{ \varphi_j \}_{j \in \N}$) and $(\eta_j)_{j \in \N}$ is a sequence of independent standard Gaussian random variables.
 Let $\Pb_{f}$ denote the distribution of the process $Z$ in \eqref{eq:app:gaussian:white:noise}.
-The following expression for the total variation distance between $\Pb_f$ and $\Pb_{g}$ is derived in \cite{Carter2006continuous}, Section~3.2, and will be used below to derive one part of our general bound on the Le Cam distance:
+The following expression for the total variation distance between $\Pb_f$ and $\Pb_{g}$ is derived in \cite{Carter2006continuous}, Section~3.2, and will be used frequently in the proofs of Section~\ref{sec:proofs}:

 where $\Phi$ denotes the distribution function of a standard Gaussian random variable.